VamsiReddyBora/PowerChrono-The-Future-of-Time-Driven-Energy-Automation/README.md

 >            down arrow   -      To Decrement the value
 <img width="395" height="160" alt="image" src="https://github.com/user-attachments/assets/e9fc3926-c8a0-4143-af4f-984a1bea5b40" />

+## Known Issues ⚠️
+1. When setting ON and OFF Times
+   00:00 act as Starting of the Day for ON TIME, but
+   00:00 act as Ending of the Day for OFF TIME.
+2. The Year should be 2025.
+If you're trying to modify the year, you will be allowed to edit the year from (1 to 4095) but a WARNING message appears.

 ## Future Enhancements 💡
 1. Add support for multiple device control schedules.